hubble-works/pim/README.md

 - `include` - List of file paths to include
     - Format: `"path/to/file.txt"` for local files (from working_dir source)
     - Format: `"@source-name/path/to/file.txt"` for files from other sources
-    - Multiple files can be included in one string separated by commas
     - Wildcards: Supports `*`, `?`, and `[...]` patterns (e.g., `"prompts/*.md"`, `"@source/docs/[a-z]*.txt"`)

 ## Development